Yosemite Remains Open

 - Half Dome cables are up for the season.
 A permit is required to hike to the top of Half Dome when the cables are up.

-- Mist Trail Repair - June 30th - October 30th.
-The Mist Trail from its junction with the John Muir Trail (above Vernal Fall footbridge) to the top of Vernal Fall will be open Fridays through Sundays and on holidays.
+Two trail projects are improving safety in the Vernal and Nevada Falls corridor.
+Expect some temporary changes to access in this area this fall.From June 30 through October 30, the Mist Trail from its junction with the John Muir Trail (above Vernal Fall footbridge) to the top of Vernal Fall will be open Fridays through Sundays and on holidays.
 It will normally also be open Mondays through Thursdays from 3:30 pm to 7 am (when safe).
 The Mist Trail detour is in effect Monday through Thursday from 7 am to 3:30 pm for trail improvements.
-The John Muir Trail is an alternate route to the top of Vernal Fall.
+The John Muir Trail is an alternate route to the top of Vernal Fall .

-- John Muir Trail Repair - The John Muir Trail from Clark Point to its junction with the Panorama Trail near Nevada Fall will be under construction from September 10 through December 3, 2025, for trail repair.
-A detour is available for hikers via the Mist Trail (from the top of Vernal Fall to the top of Nevada Fall.
+The John Muir Trail from Clark Point to its junction with the Panorama Trail near Nevada Fall will be under construction from September 10 through December 3, 2025, for trail repair.
+A detour is available for hikers via the Mist Trail (from the top of Vernal Fall to the top of Nevada Fall; be sure to read additional detour information above).

 September 22–24